 How not to fail when creating a location-aware app

 As a result, rider and driver data of about 57 million people was exposed.
-But Uber decided to keep this breach a secret and paid $100,000 to the hackers instead of properly informing every user whose data had become vulnerable.
-As a result, Uber ended up paying $148 million to cover consequences of the data breach.
-But wait – there’s more.
+But Uber decided to keep this breach a secret and paid $100,000 to the hackers instead of properly informing every user whose data had been compromised.
+As a result, Uber ended up paying $148 million to cover the consequences of the data breach.

 For example, being compliant with the General Data Protection Regulation is crucial for any company that stores and processes data of users in the European Union.
 For US businesses working with user data, it’s necessary to comply with the Patriot Act, Safe Harbor Act, and Privacy Act, along with the Privacy Shield security standards.
-Most probably, you’ll need to consult a legal adviser and hire data security professionals to make sure that you protect the user data in your location-aware app.
+Most probably, you’ll need to consult a lawyer and hire data security professionals to make sure you protect the user data in your location-aware app.